 Scarlett went into Yr 6 when she returned to school.

 This profile shows that Scarlett is likely to have been a model student during lockdown … one of those who would not have wanted to miss out on anything that would allow her ‘to get on’ and progress with her studies.

 Scarlett’s profile tells us that she has a high tendency to be naturally resourceful although Critical Curiosity needs to be nurtured in order to give her more confidence to find things out for herself.

 Scarlett’s resilience is to her credit but care will be needed to ensure that she builds more positive Learning Relationships.

 With this sort of profile what advice would you give to Scarlett to enable her to nurture her own learning power?

 Robert is in the 6th Form and a Maths and Physics student.

 Robert’s profile is fairly typical for someone who favours the sciences and maths in particular.
-His high scores in CRITICAL CURIOSITY and MAKING MEANING suggests that he knows how to pursue ‘knowing more’ and once he understands the theory, prefers to go his own way in solving a problem rather than asking for help.
+His high scores in Critical Curiosity and Making Meaning suggests that he knows how to pursue ‘knowing more’ and prefers to go his own way in solving problems.

-Strong MAKING MEANING and CRITICAL CURIOSITY scores are usual in those with a scientific bent, but their resourcefulness rarely seems to extend to CREATIVITY and herein lies a danger.
+Strong Meaning Making and Critical Curiosity scores are usual in those with a scientific bent, but rarely seems to extend to Creativity.

-Because, as teachers, we like to see these resilience and investigative and connectivity skills we may not look any further.
-Robert is a natural problem solver and likes to persist in finding his own solutions.
-The danger is that he could become isolated and his perceived lack of creativity may hinder his learning at higher levels of Maths and Physics where he will need to be more receptive to hunches and inklings.
+Teachers like to see these resilience, investigative and connectivity skills so we may not look any further.
+The danger with Robert’s perceived lack of creativity could hinder his learning at higher levels where he will need to be more receptive to hunches and inklings.